Research Initiative for Scientific Enhancement

 The purpose of RISE (Research Initiative for Scientific Enhancement) funding is to support and research activities that enhance the diversity of the biomedical, behavioral, and clinical research workforce.
 To this end, Northern Arizona University proposes to increase the number of Native American and other underrepresented scientists prepared to enter PhD’s in STEM (Science, Technology, Engineering, and Math) fields specifically related to environmental health.
 This program uses the drivers of culturally-relevant support, hands-on research experiences, and a tailored curriculum to increase the number of underrepresented undergraduates who successfully proceed to a master’s degree and master’s degree students who progress to the doctoral level.

-Students will work with one of eight NAU faculty mentors in the program (listed below with research areas).
+Students will work with one of many NAU faculty mentors in the program (listed below with research areas).
 Program benefits for the students include:

 - NAU-rate stipend with tuition and health benefits during the academic year and summer.

 - hourly wage for research at $12.00/hour

 - research funds